 Women’s participation in informal groups provide an important opportunity to develop confidence and self-belief, and effective leadership skills.
 This paves the way for women to hone their skills by taking leadership positions and to build the necessary constituency to move into positions in other informal or formal structures, including public or political office (Domingo et al., 2015).
 Across Nepal, Dalit women who have formed groups to establish savings and credit schemes have used these spaces to develop leadership skills and engage in collective advocacy to public bodies.

-2.4
+2.4 Research Gap

 2.5 Summary of Review